 An underground labyrinth.
 Whacky sculptures.
 Bunkers and secret bars.
 This travel guide tells you all the surprising things to do in Brno, why they exist, and the array of experiences that make your time here an unexpected adventure in this lesser-known Czech city.

 Eclipsed by the shininess of Prague in the west, the capital of South Moravia in the east is far from the dormitory town many expect.
-It’s the Czech Republic’s second-largest city with an attractively unusual and vibrant persona and a village feel.
+It’s the Czech Republic’s second-largest city, with an attractively unusual, vibrant character and a village feel.
+Brno remains in the shadows of more accessible cities, including Bratislava and Vienna, and is often relegated to a day trip.

-In not knowing what to expect, it makes a visit here all the more surprising.
-Any perceptions of Brno as a city subdued by imperialism or lost behind the iron curtain are immediately crushed.
-After years of occupation, it created its metropolitan legacy – one that’s expressive, unconventional and experimental.
+A visit here is surprising, and you’ll want to factor in more time.
+Any perception of Brno as a city subdued by imperialism or lost behind the Iron Curtain is immediately dispelled.
+After years of occupation, it created its metropolitan legacy – one that’s expressive, unconventional, and experimental.

 A Curious Guide to the Unexpected Things to Do in Brno, Czech Republic